mephistopheles-8/atshtml/README.md

 # atshtml

-atshtml is a purely static html templating system for ATS2.
-It is currently a work-in-progress.
-Inspired by Haskell libraries like `blaze`,`lucid`, etc, but different in that represenation has no associated data.
+`atshtml` is a purely static html templating system for ATS2.
+It is currently in the proof-of-concept stage.

+Inspired by Haskell libraries like `blaze`,`lucid`, etc, but different in that the represenation has no associated data.

-GC is not required (and neither is memory-allocation, really).
+GC is not required (and neither is memory-allocation in many cases).

 You can do anything with the HTML output by defining `html5$out`; concatenate it into a buffer or send it to a socket -- it's up to you.